Trademarks and copyright policy

 Terms and conditions

-• GRI reserves the right to take appropriate action when its trademarks and/or copyrighted materials are used without its permission or if they have been adapted, modified or otherwise used inappropriately.
+GRI reserves the right to take appropriate action when its trademarks and/or copyrighted materials are used without its permission or if they have been adapted, modified, or otherwise used inappropriately.
 Appropriate action by GRI may include, but is not limited to, the revocation of the right to use the trademarks and/or copyrighted materials as well as any links bearing them, in which event these items need to be removed within two business days of notice of revocation.

-• The logos and marks must be used as provided by GRI - changes are not permitted.
+The logos and marks must be used as provided by GRI - no changes are permitted.
 This includes, but is not limited to, changes in the color, proportion, or design of the logo/mark, or removal of any words, artwork, or trademark symbols.
 In addition, GRI logos and marks may not be animated, morphed, or otherwise distorted in perspective or appearance.

 Any use of GRI’s trademarks and copyrighted materials outside of these principles is strictly prohibited.
-Violation of copyright, trademark or other intellectual property rights may incur civil and/or criminal penalties.
+Violation of copyright, trademark, or other intellectual property rights may incur civil and/or criminal penalties.